jersou/gitlab-skip-if-tree-ok-in-past/bash-cache-version/README.md

-See ../.gitlab-ci.yml file exemple, job ".bash-api-version-ci-history", "SERVICE-A-cache" and "SERVICE-B-cache"
+See ../.gitlab-ci.yml file exemple, job ".bash-api-version-ci-history", " SERVICE-A-cache" and "SERVICE-B-cache"

 This implementation uses gitlab cache and `git ls-tree` & `git mktree` to generate the SHA-1 of the "state" :

 ```yaml
   # allow the 222 exit code : allow failure if tree is found in history